Full-Time Research Assistant + Lab Manager

 An ideal applicant will have strong academic competence and work ethic, good organization and communication skills, and preferable some experience working in a lab.
 Most importantly you should be eager to learn and take initiatives.
-Highly motivated individuals will have the opportunity to contribute to data analysis and manuscript writing and earn authorship credits.
+Highly motivated and capable individuals will have the opportunity to contribute to data analysis and manuscript writing and earn authorship credits.
 Students can enroll in credit-bearing research internship courses, PSYC2072 and PSYC2073.
 This position may also lead to paid opportunities in the future.

 Recruiting outstanding staff to promote excellence in teaching and learning, research, and knowledge exchange is one of The University of Hong Kong’s top priorities.
 To find out more about working with us and also what it’s like to live in Hong Kong, visit the website “Professors from Afar”.